 State Operated Program - Other Operations.
-The Department requests \$1.5 million for all for other operations in the state-run system.
+The Department requested \$1.5 million for all for other operations in the state-run system.
 This is \$39,939 less than enacted and includes \$0.7 million for medical and dental services.

 It should be noted that the Department has argued that the additional medical services provided to individuals in the state run system are necessary because the population is older and more behaviorally challenged.
 However, the Department's FY 2014 constrained budget proposes that these services be delivered through the existing network of providers.
-The Governor adds \$85,971 from federal funds to miscellaneous operating expenses from statewide medical benefit savings; however, this is an unnecessary adjustment since the benefit savings for staff in the state-run system are Medicaid funded and there is not state match for the operating expenses in the revised budget.
+The Governor added \$85,971 from federal funds to miscellaneous operating expenses from statewide medical benefit savings.
+The Assembly included funding as recommended.

 State Operated System Client Revenue.
 The Department's revised budget includes the enacted level of \$1.8 million from restricted receipts to reflect the use of \$713.92 monthly supplemental security income payments made to clients in the state-run developmental disabilities system to support their living costs, such as rent, food, utilities and other daily living expenses.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

-Division of Behavioral Health
+Division of Behavioral Healthcare Services